mehranarezaei/cats-dogs-costum-dataset-pytorch/README.md

-# CatDogClassifier
+# CatDogDataset

-A simple PyTorch-based image classification project to distinguish cats from dogs using the [Kaggle Dogs vs. Cats dataset](https://www.kaggle.com/c/dogs-vs-cats/data).
+A simple PyTorch-based custom dataset loader and a project to distinguish cats from dogs using the [Kaggle Dogs vs. Cats dataset](https://www.kaggle.com/c/dogs-vs-cats/data).

 ## Overview